Spring Clean Your Floors!

 - Hardwood floors

 Hardwood floors beautify any room with their natural elements.
 They are sturdy and built to last.
-Proper care is the key to a hardwood floors luster and life.
+Proper care is the key to a hardwood floors lustre and life.
 Cleaning your hardwood floors with anything but manufactured recommended cleaners is a no-no to the life of your floors.
 It is also important to note water and vinegar will damage your floors.
 Usually, dust mopping and vacuuming will keep your floors clean, but once or twice a year, you want to deep clean the dirt and grime getting below the surface.

 Begin with moving your furniture (make sure there are felt pads prior to pushing and reduce scratching floors) and pick up rugs.
 Then vacuum your floors with a soft or felt brush head (no beater heads!) to prevent scratching.
 Next, with a manufacture recommended cleaner, create a diluted solution according to the directions.
 Place your mop head in the solution and wring out until nearly dry.
 We recommend doing this step in the sink to prevent drips and large spills on your hardwoods.
 Continue until your floors are clean.